jwGitHub9860/UdaSecurity/README.md

 GuruKulki, and dinox0r.
 “How to Know the Which Archetype an Existing Maven Project Is Built On?” _Stack Overflow_, 14 Nov.
 2013, stackoverflow.com/questions/19983017/how-to-know-the-which-archetype-an-existing-maven-project-is-built-on.
 Accessed 25 Jul.
 2025.

+H, Kevin.
+“Use the pluginManagement Tag in the Parent Pom to Set the Latest Versions for the Core Plugins Used by the Maven Lifecycle.” _Knowledge_, Udacity, 2022, knowledge.udacity.com/questions/898185.
+Accessed 30 Jul.
+2025.

 “Index of /ICS4U1/Unit4-Graphics/Miglayout/11.0.” _Index of /ICS4U1/UNIT4-Graphics/Miglayout/11.0_, quarkphysics.ca/ICS4U1/unit4-graphics/miglayout/11.0/.
 Accessed 28 Jul.
 2025.

 “Introduction to Remote Repositories.” _Introduction to Remote Repositories | Learn Git Ebook (CLI Edition)_, www.git-tower.com/learn/git/ebook/en/command-line/remote-repositories/introduction#:~:text=Local%20repositories%20reside%20on%20the,or%20on%20a%20local%20network.
 Accessed 28 Jul.
 2025.